Clickatell is the Recommended Premium Business SMS Provider

 - Do I need 100% deliverability of the SMS messages?

-If either of the above messages are a yes, then you have no choice but to engage with an SMS provider that uses premium Australian SMS networks.
-If on the other neither are critical (which doesn’t mean they are not important) then a provider that uses a grey network could be a better option.
-You can provide these providers on other page of this website.
+If either of the above messages are a ‘Yes’, then you have no choice but to engage with an SMS provider that uses premium Australian SMS networks.
+If on the other neither are critical (which doesn’t mean they are not important) then a provider that uses a hybrid carrier network could be a better option.

 About this premium SMS comparison

-SMS comparison was created by a couple who have worked within the SMS sector and understand the difficulties faced comparing SMS companies and plans.
-The Australian couple no longer work with any SMS provider and have made these comparison tables using the information provided by the Australian SMS providers website.
+SMS Comparison Table and Site was created by experts (authors) who have worked within the SMS sector for a number of years and understand the difficulties faced comparing SMS companies and their features.
+The Australian authors no longer work with any SMS provider so they have made these comparison tables independently of the providers using the information from the SMS providers website.

-As the information on the table above comes from the authors viewing the providers websites and then copying key information, the information should only be used a guide as prices and features may update by the SMS providers website without warning.
-If you find any information on the table above or this website to be out of date or incorrect, please use the contact us form and changes will be made quickly.
+As the information on the table above comes from the authors viewing the providers websites on an ongoing basis, the key information should only be used as a guide since prices and features may be updated by the SMS providers website without advanced notice.
+If you find any information on the table above or this website to be incorrect, please use the contact us form to let us know and changes will be made promptly.

-We take your privacy and don’t ask for and of your personal details on this site.
-Instead, all comparison tables are provided for free and a commission may be provided from a provider’s site if you click through to their website and engage with their service.
-There are no other forms of advertising on this site and the authors have made price and key features the elements that have led to the recommendations made on the site (not any commission levels).
+We take your privacy and don’t ask for your personal details on this site.
+All comparison tables are provided for free but a commission may be requested if you click through to their website and engage with their service.
+There are no other forms of advertising on this site and the authors have made price and key features the elements that have led to the recommendations made on the site.